graphql-java/graphql-java/docs/schema.rst

 A ``DataFetcher`` provides the data for a field (and changes something, if it is a mutation).

 Every field definition has a ``DataFetcher``.
-When no one is configured, a `PropertyDataFetcher <src/main/java/graphql/schema/PropertyDataFetcher.java>`_ is used.
+When one is not configured, a `PropertyDataFetcher <src/main/java/graphql/schema/PropertyDataFetcher.java>`_ is used.

 ``PropertyDataFetcher`` fetches data from ``Map`` and Java Beans.
 So when the field name matches the Map key or